 Secondly, yes, search engines have higher click prices than other channels, but if you are in a situation where competition can generally afford to pay a higher price per conversion than you can, then you should seriously re-evaluate your business model.
 You will have an incredibly hard time scaling your company if your unit economics are worse than those of your competition – regardless of whether these are direct or indirect competitors.
 Given that most online marketing channels are open and auction-based, you will have a hard time competing, if the value of a given visitor is higher for your competitor than it is for you, as they will simply be able to outbid you.
 You may, of course, be able to scale your way out of this over time (if your unit economics improve with scale), but be careful about making assumptions here.
 Don’t count on “going viral”!

 The principles above usually translate into a channel mix such as:

 - Display, social media marketing (+other digital marketing)

 - Traditional ATL marketing (TV, Radio, etc.)

 There are few rules without exceptions and this rule has one too: Inbound marketing.
-Inbound marketing should be based on other parameters, e.g. you should start your email newsletter program when you have a meaningful subscriber base and for PR and SEO, you should start sooner rather than later – these are long-term investments – but you may want to get a proof that your business model works before you go big on the long-term investments.
+Inbound marketing should be based on other parameters, e.g. you should start your email newsletter program when you have a meaningful subscriber base and for PR and SEO, you should start sooner rather than later – these are long-term investments and hence have a different return profile.
+You may, however, want to get proof that your business model works before you go big on the long-term investments.
 PR in particular is among the best ways to position your company and building trust in your brand.
 A strong media presence may help you build credibility, but it is often much easier and cheaper to do this via PR.
 You should seek to get as much (positive) PR as possible from the moment your site is live, tested, and ready for traffic.
-A few great articles presented to the right audience can make the difference between modest growth and a tsunami of traffic (so make sure to test your site extensively before a story get published).
+A few great articles presented to the right audience can make the difference between modest growth and a tsunami of traffic (so make sure to test your site extensively before a story gets published).